 One feature to look out for in a soundbar is wireless connectivity.
 Some of our favorite soundbars boast Bluetooth, WiFi, and even voice-controls, allowing your soundbar to do double duty for wireless music streaming or as a smart speaker.
 Some options also include a subwoofer, which can be placed behind the couch to create a more immersive experience.

 It’s worth noting that using the term “wireless” when discussing soundbars is not quite the same as the Bluetooth speaker you take to the beach.
-You’ll still need to plug the soundbar into the TV and the subwoofer or rear speakers into a power source.
+You’ll still need to plug the soundbar and subwoofer into a power source.
 The feature that makes these wireless is the ability to pair a subwoofer or rear speakers without plugging them into the soundbar, in addition to features like WiFi and Bluetooth.
+Some wireless soundbars actually connect to the TV wirelessly through Bluetooth, while others will still need to be plugged in.
 Wireless subwoofers and speakers allow you to get that surround-sound experience without needing to run a bunch of speaker wires all over your living room.

 We’ve picked out some of our favorite wireless soundbars, including options from top audio brands like Sonos and Sony.